World Population Density

 Design: D A Smith CASA, UCL

-This exploratory map shows data from the fantastic Global Human Settlement Layer (GHSL) produced by the European Commission JRC and the CIESIN Columbia University.
+This interactive map shows data from the Global Human Settlement Layer (GHSL) produced by the European Commission JRC and the CIESIN Columbia University.
 Integrating huge volumes of satellite data with national census data, the GHSL has applications for a wide range of research and policy related to urban growth, development and sustainability, and is available as open data.
-The dataset encourages understanding of the complex hierarchy of human settlement, rather than making simple rural-urban divisions.
+This interactive map has received 250,000 visitors since 2017, indicating the demand for high quality global population visualisations.
+The GHSL dataset encourages understanding of the complex hierarchy of human settlement, rather than making simple rural-urban divisions.
 Some introductory highlights are discussed here with links for further information.

 In the early 20th century, geographers like Patrick Geddes observed how rail and road networks were allowing rapidly growing cities to fuse together into vast sprawling conurbations.
 A classic example is the(click on links to focus the map), a megalopolis as Gottman termed it, stretching hundreds of miles from Washington to Boston, with around 55m people.